 Who knows – this may be the dessert of your dreams.
-Well, maybe not yours, but your child’s, or your husband’s (or wife’s).
-You might gain a few
+Well, maybe not yours, but your child’s.
+Or your husband’s (or wife’s).
+You might even gain a few

 more pounds new friends when you serve this at a party.
 But either way, this is the best tasting No Bake Oreo Dessert you will ever taste!